mimani68/openbanking/README.md

 ## 🔭 Features

 * Framework agonistic
-* Emphesiz on POST-OOP paradigm in programing
+* Emphasize on POST-OOP paradigm in programming
 * Lots of comments and developer guides for convenient code extending
 * Flow based design
 * Considering custom policy for accessing process